 The risers associated with the platform will be left in the seabed during decommissioning and will be removed in the future as part of Veslefrikk’s decommissioning.

-Well plugging and abandonment was initiated and completed in 2015.
-The installation removal activities are scheduled to begin in the second quarter of 2016 and completed by the third quarter.
+Well plugging and abandonment were initiated and completed in 2015.
+The installation removal activities are scheduled to begin in the second quarter of 2016 and be completed by the third quarter.

-The topsides are planned to removed and shipped onshore during 2017, while the suspension will be removed and transported in 2018.
+The topsides are planned to be removed and shipped onshore during 2017 while the suspension will be removed and transported in 2018.
 The entire decommissioning plan is not expected to go beyond 2021.